Zacks Investment Research Lowers Ready Capital (NYSE:RC) to Hold

 According to Zacks, “Ready Capital Corporation is a publicly-traded mortgage REIT and is externally managed by Waterfall Asset Management LLC.
 The company provides non-bank real estate and small business.
 It lends primarily to multifamily and commercial real estate, delivering value-add bridge loans and fixed rate financings for stabilized assets.
 The company approved Freddie Mac Small Balance Loan lender and provides residential mortgage lending through its wholly-owned subsidiary GMFS Inc. Ready Capital Corporation, formerly known as Sutherland Asset Management Corporation, is based in New York, United States. “

-RC has been the topic of several other research reports.
-B. Riley upped their price objective on shares of Ready Capital from $16.50 to $17.00 and gave the company a buy rating in a report on Friday, May 28th.
-BTIG Research increased their price target on shares of Ready Capital from $16.50 to $18.50 and gave the stock a buy rating in a report on Tuesday, July 6th.
-Piper Sandler lowered Ready Capital from an overweight rating to a neutral rating and set a $15.50 price objective on the stock. in a research report on Thursday, July 8th.
-JMP Securities increased their target price on Ready Capital from $15.00 to $17.50 and gave the company a market outperform rating in a research report on Friday, June 25th.
-Finally, Keefe, Bruyette & Woods upgraded Ready Capital from a market perform rating to an outperform rating and set a $15.50 price objective on the stock in a report on Tuesday, April 27th.
-Two equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-Ready Capital presently has a consensus rating of Buy and an average price target of $16.46.
+Other equities analysts also recently issued research reports about the company.
+Piper Sandler downgraded Ready Capital from an overweight rating to a neutral rating and set a $15.50 price objective on the stock. in a research note on Thursday, July 8th.
+BTIG Research upped their price objective on Ready Capital from $16.50 to $18.50 and gave the company a buy rating in a research note on Tuesday, July 6th.
+Keefe, Bruyette & Woods upgraded Ready Capital from a market perform rating to an outperform rating and set a $15.50 price objective on the stock in a research note on Tuesday, April 27th.
+JMP Securities upped their price objective on Ready Capital from $15.00 to $17.50 and gave the company a market outperform rating in a research note on Friday, June 25th.
+Finally, B. Riley increased their target price on Ready Capital from $16.50 to $17.00 and gave the stock a buy rating in a research report on Friday, May 28th.
+One equities research analyst has rated the stock with a hold rating and six have issued a buy rating to the stock.
+The company currently has a consensus rating of Buy and an average price target of $16.46.

-Ready Capital (NYSE:RC) last released its quarterly earnings data on Thursday, May 6th.
-The real estate investment trust reported $0.41 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.44 by ($0.03).
+Ready Capital (NYSE:RC) last released its earnings results on Thursday, August 5th.
+The real estate investment trust reported $0.52 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.43 by $0.09.
 Ready Capital had a return on equity of 13.56% and a net margin of 47.10%.
-Equities research analysts forecast that Ready Capital will post 1.72 earnings per share for the current fiscal year.
+On average, equities research analysts anticipate that Ready Capital will post 1.72 earnings per share for the current year.

-The firm also recently announced a quarterly dividend, which was paid on Friday, July 30th.
-Investors of record on Wednesday, June 30th were paid a dividend of $0.42 per share.
+The company also recently announced a quarterly dividend, which was paid on Friday, July 30th.
+Investors of record on Wednesday, June 30th were paid a $0.42 dividend.
+This represents a $1.68 dividend on an annualized basis and a yield of 11.27%.
+The ex-dividend date was Tuesday, June 29th.
 This is a boost from Ready Capital’s previous quarterly dividend of $0.10.
-The ex-dividend date was Tuesday, June 29th.
-This represents a $1.68 annualized dividend and a yield of 11.24%.
-Ready Capital’s payout ratio is presently 93.85%.
+Ready Capital’s dividend payout ratio is currently 93.85%.

-In related news, Director Gilbert E. Nathan acquired 4,000 shares of Ready Capital stock in a transaction dated Tuesday, May 11th.
-The shares were acquired at an average cost of $13.66 per share, for a total transaction of $54,640.00.
-Following the completion of the transaction, the director now directly owns 26,953 shares of the company’s stock, valued at $368,177.98.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, Director Andrea Petro acquired 4,750 shares of Ready Capital stock in a transaction dated Thursday, May 13th.
-The stock was bought at an average price of $14.18 per share, for a total transaction of $67,355.00.
-Following the completion of the transaction, the director now directly owns 4,750 shares of the company’s stock, valued at $67,355.
-The disclosure for this purchase can be found here.
-Insiders own 1.67% of the company’s stock.
+In other news, Director Andrea Petro bought 4,750 shares of Ready Capital stock in a transaction that occurred on Thursday, May 13th.
+The shares were acquired at an average price of $14.18 per share, with a total value of $67,355.00.
+Following the completion of the purchase, the director now directly owns 4,750 shares in the company, valued at $67,355.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+1.67% of the stock is owned by corporate insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in RC.
-BlackRock Inc. grew its position in shares of Ready Capital by 53.0% in the 1st quarter.
-BlackRock Inc. now owns 11,374,879 shares of the real estate investment trust’s stock worth $152,652,000 after acquiring an additional 3,941,831 shares in the last quarter.
-Renaissance Technologies LLC acquired a new position in Ready Capital during the 1st quarter worth $11,659,000.
-Geode Capital Management LLC raised its stake in shares of Ready Capital by 59.7% in the 1st quarter.
-Geode Capital Management LLC now owns 958,381 shares of the real estate investment trust’s stock worth $12,861,000 after buying an additional 358,307 shares in the last quarter.
-Credit Suisse AG raised its stake in shares of Ready Capital by 67.0% in the 1st quarter.
-Credit Suisse AG now owns 443,266 shares of the real estate investment trust’s stock worth $5,949,000 after buying an additional 177,876 shares in the last quarter.
-Finally, Bank of New York Mellon Corp raised its position in shares of Ready Capital by 45.0% during the first quarter.
-Bank of New York Mellon Corp now owns 568,770 shares of the real estate investment trust’s stock worth $7,633,000 after purchasing an additional 176,450 shares during the period.
-45.52% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently made changes to their positions in the company.
+Hancock Whitney Corp grew its stake in shares of Ready Capital by 2.0% during the first quarter.
+Hancock Whitney Corp now owns 43,630 shares of the real estate investment trust’s stock valued at $586,000 after buying an additional 840 shares during the last quarter.
+New York State Teachers Retirement System grew its stake in shares of Ready Capital by 1.0% during the first quarter.
+New York State Teachers Retirement System now owns 104,991 shares of the real estate investment trust’s stock valued at $1,409,000 after buying an additional 1,021 shares during the last quarter.
+PNC Financial Services Group Inc. grew its stake in shares of Ready Capital by 79.0% during the second quarter.
+PNC Financial Services Group Inc. now owns 2,663 shares of the real estate investment trust’s stock valued at $42,000 after buying an additional 1,175 shares during the last quarter.
+Advisory Services Network LLC boosted its holdings in shares of Ready Capital by 6.7% during the first quarter.
+Advisory Services Network LLC now owns 20,270 shares of the real estate investment trust’s stock worth $272,000 after purchasing an additional 1,269 shares during the period.
+Finally, UBS Asset Management Americas Inc. boosted its holdings in shares of Ready Capital by 3.1% during the first quarter.
+UBS Asset Management Americas Inc. now owns 44,165 shares of the real estate investment trust’s stock worth $593,000 after purchasing an additional 1,312 shares during the period.
+45.52% of the stock is currently owned by hedge funds and other institutional investors.

 About Ready Capital